The 2017 WSOP Schedule: The Unmatched Guide to the World Series of Poker

 ACR has shown some ambition for doing things outside of the box, such as in the unique promotion package they have going currently, so they seem like a likely fit here.

 America’s Cardroom has offered satellites for 3 years now and they’re the only option for US players to qualify online for this year’s WSOP.
+They are incredibly quick for banking, especially with Bitcoin payouts and withdrawals.

 The WSOP prize package